 When coolant leaks from the air conditioner system, it will not perform correctly, and the temperature may not get as cold as desired, or at best fluctuates.
-The technicians at Code 3 will locate the source of the leak and repair as needed.
+The technicians at Code 3 Air Conditioning and Heat will locate the source of the leak and repair as needed.
 Sometimes we can plug it with specialized leak sealant or replace or tighten a leaky connection.
 We advise that you have your system inspected for leaks on a yearly basis.

 Some older systems use R-22 Freon, while others use the more efficient and more eco-friendly R-410A.

 Bear in mind that if we need to recharge with R-22 coolant, it will be more expensive, and we cannot mix R-22 with R-410A.
 The government mandates that all new AC systems shall use R-410A coolant and has inflated the cost of R-22 to dissuade people from using this type of coolant.
 If you find that you need to recharge with R-22 every year, it might be more cost effective in the long run to replace your old system with a newer R-410A based system.

 The drain line is connected to a pan that lies underneath the coil components in the inside (usually in the attic) components.
 It can become clogged with dirt, dust, and even bugs.
 If it becomes clogged, the drain pan will fill up, spilling water to the whatever is below – ceilings, other equipment.
 Sometimes all it needs is a cup of bleach poured into the drain line or blown out with a high pressure air pump.